If you are dialysis dependent, you may wonder if you can still take a cruise.

 - Treatment can be completed in your cabin

-- Treatment can be completed in the onboard medical center
+- Treatment can be completed in the onboard medical centre

 Which Cruise Lines Offer Dialysis?

-The following are some of the major ocean liners that offer and can assist with dialysis treatments:
+The following cruise lines offer, and can assist with dialysis treatments:

 - Royal Caribbean